 - 1 1/2 cups chopped peaches, unpeeled (about 2 medium)

 Turn the dough out onto a lightly floured counter.
 Knead in enough of the remaining flour to make a moderately soft dough that is smooth and elastic (3 – 5 minutes total).
 Shape the dough into a ball.
 Place dough in a lightly greased bowl, turning once to grease the top.
-Cover; let rise in a warm place till double in size (1 hour).
+Cover; let rise in a warm place till double in size (about 1 hour).